5 Letter Words Ending in CE

 bocce

-Noun : (sports, uncountable) A game, similar to bowls or pétanque, played on a long, narrow, dirt-covered court
+Noun : (sports, uncountable) A game, similar to bowls or pétanque, played on a long, narrow, dirt-covered court, or informally, as a lawn game.

 Noun : (sports, countable) One of the eight balls that the player throws in a game of bocce.